 Many local health services are for people of all ages.
 This means there will be no need for a young person to move between services.
 For those young people who receive health care services which are specifically for children, they will usually transfer to adult services at age 18.

-If you have to transfer between services, this should be a planned transfer in partnership with the young person and their parent/carer.
 The Children's Learning Disability Nursing Service (CLDNS) create Health Action Plans (HAP) which normally begin with transition planning around the age of 14 or year 9 at school.
-The Health Action Plan can be shared with the people in Adult Services who will support the young person when they transfer to the adult service.
+The Health Action Plan can be shared with Adult Services who will support the young person when they transfer to the adult service.
 Read more about Health Action Plans.

 Annual health checks